GetResponse vs ActiveCampaign: Is it even close or an easy choice?

 Ease Of Use

-If you're familiar with using email marketing software, you shouldn't encounter too many problems, although ActiveResponse is a little more complicated to get started.
+If you're familiar with using email marketing software, you shouldn't encounter too many problems, although ActiveResponse is a little more complicated to get started than some other marketing automation tools.

 The reason behind this is the sheer number of options you have available, and the website seems a little more challenging to navigate.
 However, it's not a significant issue, and the service does offer excellent support and tutorials.